List of roads in London, Ontario: Springbank Drive

 Originally known as "Pipe Line Road", Springbank Drive connects on its east end with Wharncliffe Road South, and passes through residential areas before bordering the south side of Springbank Park.
 When it meets Commissioners Road 5.1 km from Wharncliffe, traffic proceeding straight through continues along Byron Base Line Road along the south edge of the original Byron village site to Westdel Bourne.
 (This section originally was known simply as Base Line Road, which is also the name of two disconnected segments to the east.)

 Springbank Drive is four-lanes west as far as Wonderland, where it narrows to a two-lane road, parts of it against a steep hill between Springbank Park and the reservoir hill.
 The west end of Horton Street is oriented to directly continue traffic with Springbank; Springbank east of this point is connected to Horton-Springbank at a regular right-angle intersection.

 Sunningdale Road

-Sunningdale Road, 15.1 km long, is the northernmost east–west arterial road in London.
+Sunningdale Road, 15.1 km long, is the northernmost east–west arterial road in London, formerly Sixth Concession Road of London Township.
 Albeit largely rural in nature, it has recently seen development between Wonderland Road and Adelaide Street.
 Its western terminus is at Vanneck Road in Middlesex Centre and extends eastward to Fanshawe Golf Course east of Clarke Road.
 It passes through the neighbourhoods of Foxhollow, Upper Richmond Village, Northcrest, and Stoney Creek.
 Sunningdale Road is bisected into eastern and western halves by Richmond Street.

 In 1993, most of the road became a part of London following an annexation from the Township of London.

 In 2014, a roundabout opened at Wonderland Road North.

 In 2017, Highway 4 was rerouted through London, using Sunningdale between Wonderland and Richmond as the new route.

 In 2021, a roundabout was constructed at Hyde Park Road.